millipz/nc-de-deliverance-project/README.md

 The project phase is intended to allow you to showcase some of the skills and knowledge you have acquired over the past few weeks.
 You will create applications that will Extract, Transform and Load data from a prepared source into a data lake and warehouse hosted in AWS.
 Your solution should be reliable, resilient and (as far as possible) deployed and managed in code.

 By the end of the project, you should have:
-- written a number of applications in Python that interact with AWS and database infrastructure and manipulate data as required
+- written some applications in Python that interact with AWS and database infrastructure and manipulate data as required
 - remodelled data into a data warehouse hosted in AWS
-- demonstrated that your project is well monitored and that you can measure its performance
+- demonstrated that your project is well-monitored and that you can measure its performance
-- deployed at least some of the project using scripting or automation.
+- deployed at least part of the project using scripting or automation.

 Your solution should showcase your knowledge of Python, SQL, database modelling, AWS, good operational practices and Agile working.

 ## The Minimum Viable Product (MVP)

-The intention is to create a data platform that extracts data from an operational database (and potentially other sources), archives it in a data lake, and makes it availabale in a remodelled OLAP data warehouse.
+The intention is to create a data platform that extracts data from an operational database (and potentially other sources), archives it in a data lake, and makes it available in a remodelled OLAP data warehouse.

-The project is open ended and could include any number of features, but **at a minimum** you should seek to deliver the following:
+The project is open-ended and could include any number of features, but **at a minimum**, you should seek to deliver the following:
 - Two S3 buckets (one for ingested data and one for processed data).
 Both buckets should be structured and well-organised so that data is easy to find.
+Data should be **immutable** - i.e. once you have written data to S3, it should not be amended or over-written.
+You should create new data files containing additions or amendments.
 - A Python application that continually ingests all tables from the `totesys` database (details below).
 The data should be saved in files in the "ingestion" S3 bucket in a suitable format.
 The application must:
   - operate automatically on a schedule
   - log progress to Cloudwatch
   - trigger email alerts in the event of failures
   - follow good security practices (for example, preventing SQL injection and maintaining password security)
-- A Python application that remodels __at least some__ of the data into a predefined schema suitable for a data warehouse and stores the data in `parquet` format in the "processed" S3 bucket.
+- A Python application that remodels __at least some__ of the data into a predefined schema suitable for a data warehouse and stores the data in Parquet format in the "processed" S3 bucket.
 The application must:
   - trigger automatically when it detects the completion of an ingested data job
   - be adequately logged and monitored
   - populate the dimension and fact tables of a single "star" schema in the warehouse (see details below)